 Empowering women and girls help expand economic growth, promote social development, and establish more stable and just societies.
 Women’s economic empowerment benefits both women and children.
 It is pivotal to the health and social development of families, communities, and nations.
 Further, the UN’s Sustainable Development Goals (SDGs) underscore women’s empowerment as an important development objective, in and of itself, and highlight the relevance of gender equality to addressing a wide range of global challenges.

 Companies that focus on women’s empowerment experience greater business success.
 Research shows investing in women and girls can lead to increases in productivity, organizational effectiveness, return on investment and higher consumer satisfaction.

 See below some of the initiatives on Gender Equality that are available at a Local Network level:

 Target Gender Equality is an accelerator programme that drives business success, sustainability, and contribution to Goal 5.5.
 Through facilitated performance analysis, capacity building workshops, peer to-peer learning and multi-stakeholder dialogue at the country-level, Target Gender Equality calls for bold action in setting and reaching ambitious corporate targets for women’s representation and leadership.
 Target Gender Equality was launched in 2020 with a focus on increasing the representation of women at the Board and Executive Management levels.
-However, Global Compact Network South Africa will take part in the programme in 2020.

 - Confidently set ambitious and realistic corporate targets for gender equality demonstrating commitment and action to your employees, investors, and other stakeholders